Pahokee High School

 Pahokee High School (also known as Pahokee Junior Senior High School) is a historic school in Pahokee, Florida.
 It is currently located at 900 Larrimore Road.
-On November 15, 1996, The old Pahokee High School building on E. Main St. was added to the U.S. National Register of Historic Places.
+On November 15, 1996, The Old Pahokee High School building on E. Main St. was added to the U.S. National Register of Historic Places.
 It was designed by architect William Manly King.
+It has had a very successful football program and numerous NFL players have graduated from the school.
+It has a rivalry with Glades Central High School which also has a successful football program.
+The schools feature in Bryan Mealer's 2012 book Muck City.

 Athletics

 Pahokee's football team, the Blue Devils, has won 6 state championships in 1989, 2003, 2004, 2006, 2007 and 2008, including a span from 2006 to 2007 which featured a 28–0 record, a #6 national ranking, and 2 state championships.